New Residents

 |

-Desk and Desk Chair Mini Blinds Closet/Wardrobe and Drawer Space Cable Jack (1 per room) Wireless Internet Connection MicroFridge (1 per room) Trash Can/Recycling Bin Outdoor Bike Racks |
+Bed and Mattress (extra long twin) Desk and Desk Chair Mini Blinds/Window Coverings Closet/Wardrobe and Drawer Space Wireless Internet Connection MicroFridge (1 per room) Trash Can/Recycling Bin Outdoor Bike Racks |

-Broom/Swiffer and mop Cleaning supplies, disinfecting wipes, and dish soap First-Aid Kit (Tylenol, Ibuprofen, thermometer) Surge Protector and/or surge protector extension cords Desk Lamp Floor/Area Rugs Plunger, shower caddy, towels, shower shoes, Soap, shampoo, and other personal hygiene items Television and gaming system Moveable storage furniture Blue Painters Tape (this is the only approved way to hang items on walls) Insurance Card and insurance information Classroom supplies, laptop/computer Clothing, umbrella, jackets, hangers Laundry cleaning supplies, clothes basket Reusable water bottle, plates, cups |
+Sheets (XL twin), blankets, pillows Blue Painters Tape (this is the only approved way to hang items on walls) Broom/Swiffer and mop Trash Can and Trash bags (kitchen-sized or larger) Cleaning supplies, disinfecting wipes, and dish soap First-Aid Kit (Tylenol, thermometer, band aids) Surge Protector and/or surge protector extension cords Desk Lamp Floor/Area Rugs Plunger, shower caddy, towels, shower sandals Soap, shampoo, and other personal hygiene items Television, streaming device, and gaming system Moveable storage furniture Insurance Card and insurance information Classroom supplies, laptop/computer Clothing, umbrella, jackets, hangers Laundry cleaning supplies, clothes basket Reusable water bottle, plates, cups and cooking items to use in the community kitchens |

 Toasters

-Microwave ovens Refrigerators Electric ovens Alcohol containers (full or empty) Waffle irons Small extension cords/multi-receptacle outlets Sandwich makers Motor bikes Crockpots/Instant Pots Weapons Waterbeds Pets (fish are allowed, in one tank up to 10 gallons only) LED Strip lights Command Strips or other 'removable' hooks/tape |
+Microwave ovens Refrigerators Electric ovens Alcohol containers (full or empty) Small extension cords/multi-receptacle outlets Sandwich makers Motor bikes Crockpots/Instant Pots Weapons Waterbeds Pets (fish are allowed, in one tank up to 10 gallons only) LED Strip lights Command Strips or other 'removable' hooks/tape |

 Portable Heaters (electric, kerosene, etc.)